NZ369/SWSwithRDP/README.md

 # Simple Web Server (SWS) with Reliable Datagram Protocol (RDP) Transceiver
-# SoR Server
+## SoR Server

 #### Creation of a simple web server (SWS) framework following the HTTP protocol to transfer files through reliable datagram protocol (RDP) implemented via UDP.

 #### Server side transfers a file requested by the client through a customly created RDP connection.
 The file requested will be transferred correctly and rapidly regardless of internet delay or loss.
 Error control, flow control, and fast retransmission are implemented.

 #### Packet format:
-RDP-COMMAND
+RDP-COMMAND.
-RDP-Header: Value
+RDP-Header: Value.
-…
+…..
-RDP-Header: Value
+RDP-Header: Value.
-HTTP-COMMAND
+HTTP-COMMAND.
-HTTP-Header: Value
+HTTP-Header: Value.
-…
+….
-HTTP-Header: Value
+HTTP-Header: Value.
-HTTP-PAYLOAD
+HTTP-PAYLOAD.

 #### To establish the RDP connection and send the HTTP request:
 “
-SYN|DAT|ACK
+SYN|DAT|ACK.
-Sequence: 0
+Sequence: 0.
-Length: 48
+Length: 48.
-Acknowledgment: -1
+Acknowledgment: -1.
-Window: 4096
+Window: 4096.
-GET /sws.py HTTP/1.0
+GET /sws.py HTTP/1.0.
-Connection: keep-alive
+Connection: keep-alive.
 “

 SoR is bidirectional with data flows between the SoR client and server for request-response applications, but unlike the TCP socket, SoR has the flexibility to establish the RDP connection and send the HTTP request in one packet.
 If the RDP-PAYLOAD is longer than what SoR can accommodate, RST is triggered to reset the connection, and the user can rerun the SoR client with a smaller RDP-PAYLOAD size.